sireum/virtual-reactor-hooks/README.md

 [Context](https://projectreactor.io/docs/core/release/reference/#context.api).
-When a time-based operator is created, this virtual-time-based reactor distribution will instead create and return a corresponding [deferWithContext](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#deferWithContext-java.util.function.Function-) operator which become the user's intended time-based operator at subscription time.
+When a time-based operator is created, this virtual-time-based reactor distribution will instead create and return a corresponding [deferWithContext](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#deferWithContext-java.util.function.Function-) operator which will become the user's intended time-based operator at subscription time.

 With this strategy, each subscriber's unique virtual-time scheduler can be retrieved from the [Context](https://projectreactor.io/docs/core/release/reference/#context.api) and used to instrument the time-based